THE WHY, THE WHERE, THE WHO, AND THE HOW

 FUSION STUDENT MINISTRY ROAD MAP

-ON-RAMPS are made up of any event that is intentionally designed to be evangelistic.
+ON-RAMPS are made up of any event that is designed to be evangelistic.
 These events include 5th Quarter nights, game nights, open gym basketball, open gym volleyball, and road-trips.
 Connect Events are also included under the canopy of On-Ramps.
 Connect Events are things such as the New Years Overnighter where we join in with other churches and do big blown up fun events.
-The whole purpose of On-Ramps is to create different avenues where new students can integrate themselves into the Exit 109 ministries in a low pressure, high fun fashion!
+The whole purpose of On-Ramps is to create different avenues where new students can integrate themselves into the FUSION ministries in a low pressure, high fun way!

-D-GROUPS are very integral to everything we do here at Exit 109.
-D-Groups are essentially open Life Groups that are split up between middle school and high school students, and boys and girls.
+D-GROUPS are integral to everything we do here at FUSION ministries.
+D-Groups are essentially Life Groups that are split up between middle school and high school students, and boys and girls.
 Not only do D-Groups help with the application of lessons, but they are how we can have deeper community especially with others who are going through the same things at the same time.

-The FUNNELS TO which I refer are the inlet and exit events you can see on the Road Map.
-Inlet Events are designed to be fun and enticing but are very important as they can be a spring board to build on concepts learned during the last school year to propel them into the upcoming one.
+The FUNNELS are entrance and exit events.
+Entrance Events are designed to be fun and enticing but are very important as they can be a spring board to build on concepts learned during the last school year and propel them into the upcoming one.
 Exit Events usually start when school is out.
-The gatherings do not cease like school does-just the mentality shifts for the summer.
+The gatherings do not cease like school does–just the mentality shifts for the summer.
 A big focus for our Exit Events is to take what the students have learned during the school year and piece it all together and do something to the glory of God, whether it be a mission trip or something else.

 The TURN-AROUND is not like most of the other events that we do.
 The purpose of this is centered on those students who are serious about growing deeper in their walk with Christ and take time to focus on them.
 This is designed to be very discipleship-focused in order to help these students continue to grow if they are going to be a source of “spiritual food” for their peers.